MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 After you turn on Sales Agent, you can [set up and activate the Sales Agent feature from the **Sales Agent - Lead Research** settings page](set-up-sales-agent.md).

 If you want to turn off Sales Agent, follow the same steps to access the **Sales Agent** pane and turn off the toggle.
-If you turn off this setting, sellers will no longer see the Sales Agent feature in Copilot for Sales.
+If you turn off this setting, sellers will no longer see the Sales Agent feature in Sales app.
 Turning off the agent will stop the agent from researching leads.

 ## Related information